lekoala/silverstripe-foundation-emails/README.md

 Replace the default html template by one made with [Foundation Emails] (http://foundation.zurb.com/emails/docs/css-guide.html).

-The email templates use zurb/foundation-emails (v 2.2.1) to provide a consistent markup.
+The email templates use [zurb/foundation-emails](https://github.com/foundation/foundation-emails) to provide a consistent markup.

 # Expanded generic emails